horup/some-tank-game-rs/readme.md

 ## Devlog
+- 2021-05-23  40m worked on contect pairs to get effect spawning to work
+- 2021-05-22  10m worked on contact pairs to enable effect spawning at contact point
 - 2021-05-21  30m worked on effects
 - 2021-05-20  30m worked on effects
 - 2021-05-19  100m worked on tank movement